Marie Steiner-von Sivers: Relationship to Rudolf Steiner

 Von Sivers "appeared one day" at one of Rudolf Steiner's early lectures in 1900.
 In the autumn of 1901, she posed the question to Steiner, "Would it be possible to create a spiritual movement based on European tradition and the impetus of Christ?"
 Rudolf Steiner later reported:With this, I was given the opportunity to act in a way that I had only previously imagined.
 The question had been put to me, and now, according to spiritual laws, I could begin to answer it.

 Steiner-von Sivers collaborated with Steiner for the rest of Steiner's life and carried his work beyond his death in 1925 until her own death in 1948.
 She accompanied him and helped him as secretary, translator, editor, and organizer of his lecture tours and other public activities.
 She assisted Steiner's work with her own resources and in 1908 founded the Philosophical-Theosophical Press (later Philosophical-Anthroposophical) to publish Steiner's work.

 On 24 December 1914, she married Rudolf Steiner.
 Anna Eunicke Steiner, Steiner's first wife, had died in 1911.
+In fact, Marie moved into Rudolf's home while he was still married to Anna, which caused Anna to separate from her husband (she divorced him in June 1904).
 Beginning in 1914, Steiner drew up a succession of wills naming Marie Steiner-von Sivers as heir to his entire work and property and his successor in the leadership of the anthroposophical movement.